eyedeekay/sam-forwarder/README.md

 TLS configuration is experimental.

 I'm eventually going to make the manager implement net.Conn.
-This won't be exposed in the default application probably though.
+This won't be exposed in the default application probably though, but rather as a library.